Louisiana Amber Alert Program

 Louisiana AMBER Alert Reporting Form submittals will be accepted from a law enforcement agency only.

-The form must be legibly completed in its entirety.
-Please include the name and direct phone number of an officer familiar with the case who is able to answer any questions Troop F personnel may have.
+- The form must be legibly completed in its entirety.
+Please include the name and direct phone number of an officer familiar with the case who is able to answer any questions LSP HQ Communications Unit personnel may have.

-Call Troop F to advise of the forthcoming request and via which mechanism.
+- Call the LSP HQ Communications Unit to advise of the forthcoming request and via which mechanism.

-Call Troop F to verify receipt of the form and photo.
+- Call LSP HQ Communications Unit to verify receipt of the form and photo.

-Contact Troop F and/or the AMBER Alert coordinator with case updates.
+- Contact LSP HQ Communications Unit and/or the AMBER Alert coordinator with case updates.

-Notify Troop F and/or AMBER Alert coordinator when the child has been recovered, with some details as to how the child was located, etc. for media follow-up in the AMBER Alert Cancellation Message.
+- Notify LSP HQ Communications Unit and/or AMBER Alert coordinator when the child has been recovered, with some details as to how the child was located, etc. for media follow-up in the AMBER Alert Cancellation Message.

 All AMBER Alerts will be sent to the National Center for Missing and Exploited Children (NCMEC) by LSP.